jayantaadhikary/Moniqa/README.md

   - [x] Basic UI for the summary screen
   - [x] View spending by month, week and year.
-    - [ ] Add custom date range date picker
-  - [x] Graphs for visualizing spending habits
+  - [x] Line Graph for visualizing spending trends
   - [x] View top spendings by category
   - [ ] View Spending compared to budget & income